-Directors and officers (D&O) liability insurance protects the corporate directors and officers personal assets against claims brought by employees, vendors, competitors, investors, customers, or other parties, for actual or alleged wrongful acts in managing a company.
+Directors and officers liability insurance, also known as D&O, protects the corporate directors and officers personal assets against claims brought by employees, vendors, competitors, investors, customers, or other parties, for actual or alleged wrongful acts in managing a company.
 Directors and officers (D&O) liability insurance offers specific coverage that is excluded in general business liability insurance.

 The insurance, which usually protects the company as well, covers legal fees, settlements, and other costs.
 D&O insurance is the financial backing for a standard indemnification provision, which holds officers harmless for losses due to their role in the company.
 Many officers and directors will want a company to provide both indemnification and D&O insurance.